waarn/ITBCfinalProject/README.md

 ### Challenges
-Rocks that will apear in the game to bounce the puck around Disapearing Puck the puck will disapear for a set ammount of time Time warp the game will speed up and down
+Magic Rocks that will teleport the puck whenever it bounces off them

+Disapearing Puck the puck will disapear for a set ammount of time

+Time warp the game will speed up and down

 ## Tools Used